 Once you’ve been all the way around the first time, you may want to go round again, or sit at the Monet-esque lily pond and soak up some more of the garden’s soothing effects.
 I’ve said before that I’m prone to getting over-excited and despite its immensely calming effect, Sussex Prairie Garden left me very over-excited at the prospect of having something quite so magical close at hand.
 It really is very special.

 The gardens close for the winter on 16 October so you still have plenty of time to enjoy them (although they are not open on Mondays and Tuesdays).
-They also host a series of workshops and events in September and October.
+They also host a series of workshops and events.
 You can find out more on their website.